Dementia support: understanding and helping with swallowing issues

 A person with a dementia may begin to keep food in their mouth at the end of a meal.

-- checking their mouth after each meal and encouraging or providing regular teeth brushing or denture cleaning, as food left in the mouth can cause mouth infections and bad breath
+- check their mouth after meals and encourage or help them brush their teeth or clean dentures, as food left in the mouth can cause infections and bad breath

 - keeping the person upright for a short time